onkan2005/minecraft-server-set-up/README.md

 chmod +x run-all.sh
 ```

-Start everything:
+Start both services:

 ```bash
 ./run-all.sh
 ```

 **Explanation:**
-This script launches Playit in the background and then starts the Minecraft server.
+Starts Playit in the background and then launches the Minecraft server.

 ---